joaogpd/GistinhoProject/README.md

 # GistinhoProject

 This repository contains the source code for the Gistinho project, that was submitted to Hackaday's 2023 Halloween Contest.
 Gistinho is a skull on a mannequin that can play sounds and blink his eyes in different colors.
-He's sure to cause a few spooks, beware!
+He can be controlled by a web page and was implemented using an Arduino and some NodeMCUs.
+He also doubles as a temperature and humidity sensor.
+He's sure to cause a few spooks!

 ## Authors ##
 1. Cristiane Guimarães